A Common Ground Approach

 Download PDF Download Questionnaire Download Peabody Self-Assessment

-Support greater deployment of advanced coal technologies and next-generation carbon capture, use and storage technologies.
+Support greater development and deployment of advanced coal technologies and next-generation carbon capture, use and storage technologies.

 Support and drive policies to achieve the goal of near-zero emissions in the world’s next-generation coal-based electricity generation fleet.